ADR-projects/PastelPop_Calculator/README.md

 ## Pastel Pop Calculator

 A user-friendly calculator app with a pastel pop theme.
-Built to provide a delightful user experience with smooth functionality and vibrant visuals.
+Built to provide a delightful user experience with smooth functionality and visuals.

 ### Features